PYTHON

 Python Enum Classes

 Enum classes define a set of named values, reducing the possibility of invalid values.
-Enums are useful for representing fixed sets of related constants, such as days of the week or status codes.
+Enums are useful for representing fixed sets of related constants, such as days of the week or status codes for debugging.

 from enum import Enum